alibaba/arthas/site/src/site/sphinx/en/dashboard.md

 uptime                            16020s                            busy                              0
 ```

-### Specification
+### Notes on column headers

-* ID: thread ID in JVM (this is different from the nativeID in thread dump)
+* ID: JVM thread ID, pls. note this ID is different from the nativeID in jstack
 * NAME: thread name
-* GROUP: group the thread is in
+* GROUP: thread group name
-* STATE: the current state of the thread
+* PRIORITY: thread priority, ranged from 1 to 10.
+The greater number, the higher priority
-* PRIORITY: within 1 ~ 10 (the higher the number, the higher the priority)
+* STATE: thread state
-* CPU%: CPU usage ratio within 100ms
+* CPU%: the ratio of CPU usage for the thread, sampled every 100ms
-* TIME: total running time in minute:second format
+* TIME: total running time in `minute:second` format
-* INTERRUPTED: the thread interrupted state
+* INTERRUPTED: the thread interruption state
-* DAEMON: is daemon thread or not
+* DAEMON: daemon thread or not

-### Screenshots
+### Screenshot

 ![alt text](../_static/dashboard.png "dashboard")